marcusz/steady/README.md

 CON:s

 1) Somewhat slower reading and writing.
-(There are techniques - like batching - to avoid some of this overhead.
+(There are techniques - like batching - to avoid some of this overhead.)

-2) Allocates several memory blocks for bigger vectors where std::vector<> only has one.

-3) Not complete set of std C++ features, like iterators.
+2) Not complete set of std C++ features, like iterators.

-4) Not 100% swap-in replacement for std::vector<>.
+3) Not a 100% drop-in replacement for std::vector<>.